The pagan origin of the pontiff: Why Saint Peter is not the first pope

 The College of Pontiff

 The pontifices are the council of the Roman priesthood.
-The college, or “collegium, of the pontifices” or College of Pontiff, was charged with the administration of the “jus divinum.”
+The college, or “collegium, of the pontifices” or College of Pontiff, was charged with administering the “jus divinum.”
 Their main duty was to maintain the pax deorum or “peace of the gods.”

 Julius Caesar, Augustus were Pontifex Maximus